 Want some Facebook page and marketing tips straight from Facebook themselves?
 Then Page tips is the marketing feature for you and can be found on the right-hand side of your page, just under your button.

-This feature will offer quick tips based on analysis of your page and gives you feedback to help you optimize it for success.
+This feature will offer quick tips based on the analysis of your page and gives you feedback to help you optimize it for success.

 15. How to Grow Your Facebook Audience Through Engagement